 A-6.2.3 Procedure

 A-6.2.3.1 Prepare suspension of silica1 gel G. Spread the suspension on the plates about 0.25 mm thick.
-Allow to stand until the coating sets and then dry the plates at 105 °C to 110 °C for one hour.
+Allow to stand until the coating sets and then dry the plates at 105 °C to 110 °C for 1 h.
 Protect the plates from moisture.
 Pour into the developing chamber sufficient quantity of mobile phase (100 volumes of chloroform + 50 volumes of methyl alcohol + 11.5 volume of strong ammonia solution) to form a layer about 15 mm deep.
 Close the tank for one hour at 20 °C to 27 °C. Remove the narrow strips of the coating, about 5 mm inside from the margins of the chromatoplate.
 Using micro-pipette apply separately to the chromatoplates 2 ml each of solutions A, B and C.

 These spots should be about 25 mm from the bottom of the plates and not less than 25 mm from the sides of the plates.
 The diameter of the spots should not be more than 6 mm.
 Dry the spots and place the chromatoplates in the developing chamber at 20 °C to 27 °C until the mobile phase has ascended to the 150 mm line.
 Remove the plates and dry them in current of warm air.
-Then heat at 105 °C for five minutes.
+Then heat at 105 °C for 5 min.
 Spray the hot plates with the sodium hypochlorite solution.
 Dry in a current of cold air until sprayed area of the plate below the line of application give at most a faint blue colour with a drop of a mixture, prepared by dissolving 0.5 percent (m/v) of potassium iodide in starch mucilage containing 1 percent (m/v) of glacial acetic acid.
 Avoid prolonged exposure to cold air.
 Spray the plates with the same mixture.
 The spots in the chromatograms obtained with solution (B) and (C) should be more intense than any corresponding spots in the chromatogram obtained with solution (A).

 A-7 DETERMINATION OF SELENIUM